Discovering China - an online course for pupils

 Chinese Bridge Masterclasses - a programme of video lessons developed with East China Normal University

 This project was initially intended to run as a programme of live lessons with a virtual teacher.
-However, with the lockdown school closures following the Christmas break it was redesigned into a course of pre-recorded video lessons for pupils to access any time and anywhere.
+However, with the lockdown school closures it was redesigned into a course of pre-recorded video lessons for pupils to access any time and anywhere.
 Designed for beginners, it aimed to enhance the pupils’ understanding of China, Chinese language and culture.

-This free programme launched on Monday the 18th of January and ran for 10 weeks covering a wide variety of cultural topics, such as, cuisine, martial arts, folk dance and Chinese gardens.
+This free programme launched in January 2021 and ran for 10 weeks covering a wide variety of cultural topics, such as, cuisine, martial arts, folk dance and Chinese gardens.
 Eight schools across the country took part in the programme.
-Pupil work from this project will be featured in our Spring 2021 newsletter.
+Pupil work from this project is featured in our Spring 2021 newsletter.